Divorce Committed to Protecting Your Interests

 Research shows that almost 50 percent of marriages in the U.S. end in divorce.
 The prospect of divorce initiates a wide range of emotions and can be traumatic for most individuals.
 Hiring an LA divorce lawyer early in the process can ease some worries and may even help resolve your case quicker.

 At the Law Offices of Korol & Velen, we offer caring counsel to our clients while providing high-level negotiation skills and assertive representation.
-One of our attorneys is a board-certified family law specialist and has the knowledge and experience in navigating the California Family Code.
+Our founding attorney is a board-certified family law specialist and has the knowledge and experience in navigating the California Family Code.

 We handle all divorce-related issues, including: